Frequently Asked Questions

 Are there awards for teachers and schools?

-How does a school win one of the school award?
+How does a school win one of the school awards?

-Schools participate automatically if a student registers with the school name.
-(Please make sure that all of your students write the school name correctly and the same!)
-Also, we recommend that a teacher of the school registers: Teacher Registration
+Schools participate automatically if a student registers with the school's name.
+(Please make sure that all of your students write the school name correctly and in the same format.)

-Participants are awarded depending on their relative total score in the final round: Gold, silver, and bronze honours are awarded in the ratios of 1:2:3.
+Participants that receive at least 50% of the total points in the Final Round are awarded depending on their relative score: Gold, silver, and bronze honours are awarded in the ratios of 1:2:3.
 Therefore, around 16% and 34% of the participants receive a gold and silver honour, respectively.
-All other students receive a bronze honour.
+All other students (with at least 50% of the total points) receive a bronze honour.

 Submission and Qualification Round